World Hearing Day: The future of your hearing is in your hands

 Across the world, scientific studies are coming to the same worrying conclusion: that hearing loss is on the rise.

-Information from UK charity Action on Hearing Loss suggests cases of hearing loss will increase by more than a third, from 11 million people in the UK today to 15.6 million in 2035.
+Information from UK charity RNID suggests cases of hearing loss will increase by more than a third, from 11 million people in the UK today to 15.6 million in 2035.

-Now into its 11th year, the World Health Organisation’s World Hearing Day is an important reminder of both the importance of our hearing and the measures we can all take to protect it.
-This year’s theme is ‘Hear the Future’ – can we keep hearing loss under control now and in the future?
+The World Health Organisation’s World Hearing Day is an important reminder of both the importance of our hearing and the measures we can all take to protect it.

 Don’t wait to act